rixiobarrios/react-component-lifecycle/readme.md

 [this repository](https://git.generalassemb.ly/dc-wdi-react-redux/react-country-list)
 which has some exercises on how to make AJAX requests using `fetch()` inside of a component.

+## Review Questions

+- What is the component lifecycle?
+What are the lifecycle methods?
+- What are the commonly used lifecycle methods?
+- What do we use these methods for?

 ## Additional Resources